Knock on Wood (Amii Stewart album)

 Knock on Wood, titled Amii Stewart in the UK, is the first album by Amii Stewart, released in February 1979.
 The album yielded two successful single releases, "Knock on Wood" and "Light My Fire".
 A double A-side single with remixed versions of "Knock on Wood" and "Light My Fire" reached number 7 on the UK charts in 1985 followed by a re-issue of "You Really Touched My Heart".

-The album was included in the 2016 UK/European compilation Knock On Wood - The Anthology.
+The album was included on the 2016 UK/European compilation Knock on Wood – The Anthology.